Rickey Green

 Green was selected with the 16th pick in the 1977 NBA draft, and competed in 14 seasons, playing for the Golden State Warriors, Detroit Pistons, Utah Jazz, Charlotte Hornets, Milwaukee Bucks, Indiana Pacers, Philadelphia 76ers, and Boston Celtics.
 He was known for his speed, nicknamed "The Fastest of Them All" by announcer Hot Rod Hundley.

 In 1988, as a member of the Jazz, Green scored the five millionth point in NBA history, hitting a 3-pointer at the buzzer to end the third quarter in a game against the Cleveland Cavaliers.
-He autographed the ball after the game and it was taken to the NBA Hall of Fame.
+He autographed the ball after the game and it was taken to the Basketball Hall of Fame.